jschneider-mines/jschneider-mines/README.md

 My name is Jared Schneider and I'm a computer science undergraduate at Colorado School of Mines!

+Below, you can find projects I've worked on for school or just for personal fun!
 <!--
 **jschneider-mines/jschneider-mines** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.